 - If folks are budgeting for a recurring expense they tend to “book it” either by writing it down or taking note of it mentally.

-- If it’s a one-time expense however, folks tend to take less formal notice.
+- If it’s a one-time expense, folks tend to take less formal notice.

 Per Sussman & Alter, people have difficulty placing exceptional expenses into budget categories at all.
 This likely explains how we account for vacation spending differently from the exact same spending when we’re at home.
 We’ll buy an expensive meal while traveling that we’d never buy on our home turf.
 We don’t consider it “dining money.”

-We consider exceptional purchases “free” money because we only do it once in a while.
+People consider exceptional purchases “free” money because it’s done only once in a while.